laxmankrishnamurti/Data-Structure-And-Algorithms-JS/01-SammieBae(Reference Book)/01-Let's Start from scratch/Chapter-01(Big-O Notation)/logarithm.md

 - In Exponantial representation we try to get the N, with the help of the base case and the exponent.
 - On the other hand in Logarithmic representation we try to get the value of the exponent, with the help of N and the base case.

 - Hence, we can say that Exponantial representation is nothing but a way to calculate _anti-log values_.
-One thing that which we should keep in mind is that the _log_ itself dosen't hold any kind of values this is just a symbol to represent logatithmic expression.
+One thing which we should keep in mind is that the _log_ itself dosen't hold any kind of values this is just a symbol to represent logatithmic expression.

 ## Formal representation